odyslam/home-urbit/README.md

 ### ALTERNATIVE: Manually add the keyfile inside the urbit container

-If you don't want to add your keyfile inside the docker-compose file, there is another option.
+Balena will build the containers in a remote build server and send the binaries to our device.
+It means that whatever we add in the docker-compose application (e.g our keys), will live for a brief moment in balena's build servers, something which is not ideal from a security perspective.

+The alternative is to deploy our application with the default settings and manually copy over our keys inside the container.

-Define the `device service environment variable` `TRANSFER_KEY`=`1`.
-The Urbit container will start, but stay idle.
+Define the a [device service environment variable](https://www.balena.io/docs/learn/manage/serv-vars/#device-environment-and-service-variables) , with the following name and value: `TRANSFER_KEY`:`1`.
+The Urbit container will start, but it will **not** start Urbit.
 Then you can ssh into the container (either using `balena ssh` or the web terminal) and manually copy over your key into the directory `urbit/keys`.
-After you do, remove the environment variable.
+After you do, remove the environment variable we just added.
 The container will restart and will pick up your key.

-This is better for security/privacy reasons, as all the files that you add in the directory, will be uploaded to a remote build server.
-There, it will build the containers and then send them to the device.
-Thus, the key will temporally exist on the remote server.

 ## Getting Started with an existing pier